XuanKien-Nguyen/via-reactjs/README.md

 -global error, loading and alerts handling while data fetching.

--global data store using useReducer and useContext (instead of redux).
+-global data index using useReducer and useContext (instead of redux).

 -main dashboard layout components powered by ant design and sass support.